Learning to Generate Unit Test via Adversarial Reinforcement Learning: Method

-\begin{itemize} \item \textbf{Step 1.
-(Training the unit test generator $\mathcal{M}_\texttt{UT}$)}: To define a training signal for the unit test generator $\mathcal{M}_\texttt{UT}$, we first sample $M$ code solutions (i.e., $\{C_j\}_{j=1}^M$) for a programming instruction $I$ using the code generator LLM ($\mathcal{M}_\texttt{code}$).
-The unit test generator ($\mathcal{M}_\texttt{UT}$) is then trained to produce unit tests that can detect faults in as many of the sampled code solutions $\{C_j\}_{j=1}^M$ as possible, by maximizing the discrimination reward (see Section~\ref{sec:train_utgen}). \item \textbf{Step 2.
-(Training code generator $\mathcal{M}_\texttt{code}$)}: Given the programming instruction $I$ and the unit tests $\hat{\mathcal{T}}$ generated by $\mathcal{M}_\texttt{UT}$, the code generator $\mathcal{M}_\texttt{code}$ is trained to produce code solutions that pass as many of the generated test cases as possible (see Section~\ref{sec:train_codegen}). \end{itemize} By repeating this process, the code generator progressively learns to produce more functionally complete solutions, while the unit test generator learns to generate increasingly discriminative and high-quality tests.
+Specifically, we iterate over the following two key steps (see Algorithm~\ref{alg:overview}): \begin{itemize} \item \textbf{Step 1.
+Training the unit test generator $\mathcal{M}_\texttt{UT}$}: For a given programming instruction $I$, we first sample multiple code solutions using the code generator LLM $\mathcal{M}_\texttt{UT}$.
+The unit test generator LLM $\mathcal{M}_\texttt{UT}$ is then trained to produce unit tests that (1) discriminate as many sampled code solutions from the ground-truth solution as possible, and (2) contain functionally valid test cases (see Section~\ref{sec:train_utgen}). \item \textbf{Step 2.
+Training code generator $\mathcal{M}_\texttt{code}$}: Given the programming instruction $I$, the code generator $\mathcal{M}_\texttt{code}$ is trained to generate solutions that maximize the pass rate over $\mathcal{T}$, which is generated by $\mathcal{M}_\texttt{UT}$ (see Section~\ref{sec:train_codegen}). \end{itemize} By repeating these steps, the code generator progressively learns to produce more functionally correct solutions, while the unit test generator learns to generate increasingly discriminative and high-quality unit tests.